bactopia/bactopia/docs/bactopia-tools/pirate.md

     --prokka_coverage INT   Minimum coverage on query protein
                                  Default: 80

-Roary Related Parameters:
+PIRATE Related Parameters:
-    --o STR                 Clusters output filename
+    --steps STR                 Percent identity thresholds to use for pangenome construction
-                                Default: clustered_proteins
+                                    Default: 50,60,70,80,90,95,98

-    --n                     Execute a fast core gene alignment with MAFFT
+    --features STR              Choose features to use for pangenome construction.
+Multiple may be entered, separated by a comma.
-                                Default: Use PRANK
+                                    Default: CDS

+    --nucl                      Input CDS are nucleotides (e.g. not translated to AA sequence)

+    --para_off                  Switch off paralog identification

+    --keep_all_files            Retain all intermediate files

+PIRATE Advanced Parameters:
-    --i INT                 Minimum percentage identity for blastp
+    --perc INT                  Single percent identity threshold to use for pangenome
-                                Default: 95
+                                    Default: 98 %

-    --cd INT                Percentage of isolates a gene must be in to be core
+    --cd_low INT                CDHIT lowest percentage identity threshold
-                                Default: 99%
+                                    Default: 98 %

-    --g INT                 Maximum number of clusters
+    --cd_step FLOAT             CDHIT step size
-                                Default: 50000
+                                    Default: 0.5

-    --s                     Do not split paralogs
+    --evalue STR                E-value used for BLAST hit filtering
-                                Default: false
+                                    Default: 1E-6

-    --ap                    Allow paralogs in core alignment
+    --hsp_len FLOAT             Remove BLAST hsps that are < hsp_len proportion of query length
-                                Default: false
+                                    Default: 0

-    --iv STR                Change the MCL inflation value
+    --mcl_inflation FLOAT       MCL inflation value
                                     Default: 1.5

+    --use_diamond               Use Diamond instead of BLAST - incompatible with --nucl

+    --split_diamond             Split diamond files into batches for processing

 IQ-TREE Related Parameters:
     --skip_phylogeny        Skip the creation a core-genome based phylogeny